-The Foundation has received a conditional promise to give of \$50,000 and \$100,000 at December 31, 2014 and 2013, respectively, that is not recognized in the financial statements.
-The promise is in support of the Endowment Fund and is conditioned upon continued private sector representation on the Endowment Fund's Board of Trustees at the time of payment as well as the existence of the Cash Fund maintained by the State of Nebraska.
-During both 2014 and 2013, the Foundation received and recorded \$50,000 of contribution revenue related to this promise.
+The Foundation had received a conditional promise to give of \$50,000 at December 31, 2014, that was not recognized in the financial statements as of December 31, 2014.
+The promise was in support of the Endowment Fund and was conditioned upon continued private sector representation on the Endowment Fund's Board of Trustees at the time of payment as well as the existence of the Cash Fund maintained by the State of Nebraska.
+During 2015, the Foundation received and recorded \$50,000 of contribution revenue related to this promise.